d2iq-labs/helm-list-images/README.md

 quay.io/prometheus/alertmanager:v0.21.0

 # using the same plugin can list images which are part of specified release
-helm list-images get prometheus-standalone --from-release --registry quay.io
+helm list-images prometheus-standalone --from-release --registry quay.io
 # above command should fetch all the images from a helm release 'prometheus-standalone' by limiting to registry 'quay.io', which results as below:
 quay.io/prometheus/alertmanager:v0.21.0
 quay.io/prometheus/alertmanager:v0.21.0